stonybrook-lin539/main/source/main/05_mappings/03_transducers_intuition.md

 In contrast to the description at the beginning of this unit, the default definition of FSTs does not require them to be total or deterministic.
 But in the next unit, we will try to use FSTs to capture a variety of phonological phenomena, and we will see that these FSTs are total and deterministic.
 It is only when we push FSTs beyond the immediate task of handling phonological mappings that determinism and totality become too restrictive.
-This is a surprising state of affairs, but it once again points towards language being remarkable simple.
+This is a surprising state of affairs, but it once again points towards language being remarkably simple.

 So unless stated otherwise, we will henceforth assume that our FSTs are both total and deterministic.
 This means that there is exactly one initial state and every state has exactly one outgoing edge for every input symbol (including {{{R}}}).